flame-engine/flame/doc/bridge_packages/flame_rive/rive.md

 `flame_rive` is a bridge library for using [rive](https://rive.app/) animations in your Flame game.
 Rive is a real-time interactive design and animation tool and you use it to create animations.

-To use it in your game you just need to add `flame_rive` to your pubspec.yaml, as can be seen in the [Flame Rive example](https://github.com/flame-engine/flame/tree/main/packages/flame_rive/example) and in the pub.dev [installation instructions](https://pub.dev/packages/flame_rive).
+To use a file created by Rive in your game you need to add `flame_rive` to your pubspec.yaml, as can be seen in the
+[Flame Rive example](https://github.com/flame-engine/flame/tree/main/packages/flame_rive/example)
+and in the pub.dev [installation instructions](https://pub.dev/packages/flame_rive).